Cold vs Hot Water Laundry: Which Is Better for Your Clothes?

 The History of Clothes Dryers: How It All Began

-Before the convenience of modern dryers, people relied on natural sunlight and open air to dry their clothes.
+Before modern dryers, people relied on sunlight and open air to dry their clothes.
 The history of clothes dryers dates back to the early 1800s, when inventors began creating hand-cranked machines designed to make drying faster and more efficient.
 Over the decades, technology advanced from wooden barrels to electric and gas-powered models, shaping how we handle laundry today.

 According to Smithsonian Institution archives, early laundry innovations in the mid-19th century reflected the growing desire for convenience and efficiency at home.